readyready15728/misc/awakemud-notes.md

 behave and think about how your character would act."
 * To operate a radio use the RADIO command.
 This will show you its current settings.
-To center the radio at a frequency (the most common is 8mhz), type RADIO CENTER <frequency>.
+To center the radio at a frequency (the most common is 8mhz), type RADIO CENTER \<frequency\>.
 To scan through all frequencies type RADIO SCAN.
-Encryption rating can be set by typing RADIO CRYPT <rating>.
-Only radios with RADIO CENTER \<frequency\>.
-To scan through all frequencies type RADIO SCAN.
 Encryption rating can be set by typing RADIO CRYPT \<rating\>.
 Only radios with an encryption rating greater than or equal to what you have it set at can receive them."
-* "To broadcast a message type BROADCAST <message>.
-Turning the radio off can
 * "To broadcast a message type BROADCAST \<message\>.
 Turning the radio off can be accomplished with RADIO OFF."
 * "Phones are a more private form of communication.
 When you acquire a phone